kupferwerk/swift-style-guide/SPACING.md

 ### Properties

-- cluster variables in groups (static, class, public, internal, private, fileprivate, computed, observed, etc.) and separate them by __one__ blank line
+- cluster variables in groups (static, class, public, internal, private, fileprivate, computed, observed, etc.) and separate them with __one__ blank line
-- always surround properties with closures (e.g. observers or lazy) or documentation with __one__ blank line
+- always surround properties that have closures (observers, lazy, etc.) or documentation with __one__ blank line

 ```swift
 struct SomeResource: Resource {